appsecnz/appsecnz.github.io/conference/index.md

 ## Registration Fees

-Early registration (on or before 15 August):
+Early registration (on or before 14 August):
-* $30, standard registration
+* $25, standard registration
 * **FREE**, for students and unwaged attendees
-* From 16 August, a late registration surcharge applies to all registrations ($20 Regular, $15 Student/Unwaged)
+* From 15 August, a late registration surcharge applies to all registrations ($25 Regular, $20 Student/Unwaged)

 ## Training

-In addition to the main conference on Thursday and Friday, we are pleased to offer training opportunities on Tuesday and Wednesday (3-4 September), at the same venue.
+In addition to the main conference on Thursday and Friday, we are pleased to offer training opportunities on Tuesday and Wednesday (2-3 September), at the same venue.

-Training Registration opened on 22 May.
-Information on the classes offered can be found on our **[Pre-Conference Training](training.md)** page.
+Training Registration will open approximately 12 May.

 ### Training Registration Fees

-* Half-day class: $250 per person (face-to-face)
+* Half-day class: $250 per person (face-to-face); $225 per person (online)
-* One-day class: $500 per person (face-to-face)
+* One-day class: $500 per person (face-to-face); $450 per person (online)
 * Two-day class: $1,000 per person (face-to-face); $900 per person (online)

 Group registration discounts (single purchase):